rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 Complete, empty and indeterminate digraphs ..........................................

-Let us finally mention some special universal classes of digraphs that are readily available in the ``digraphs`` module, like the ``CompleteDigraph``, the ``EmptyDigraph`` and the ``IndeterminateDigraph`` classes, which put all characteristic values respectively to the *maximum*, the *minimum* or the median *indeterminate* characteristic value:
+Let us finally mention some special universal classes of digraphs that are readily available in the :py:mod:`digraphs` module, like the :py:class:`digraphs.CompleteDigraph`, the :py:class:`digraphs.EmptyDigraph` and the :py:class:`digraphs.IndeterminateDigraph` classes, which put all characteristic values respectively to the *maximum*, the *minimum* or the median *indeterminate* characteristic value:
-	>>> from diggraphs import CompleteDigraph, EmptyDigraph, IndeterminateDigraph
+	>>> from digraphs import CompleteDigraph, EmptyDigraph, IndeterminateDigraph
 	>>> help(CompleteDigraph)
 	Help on class CompleteDigraph in module digraphs: class CompleteDigraph(Digraph)